 "Why would you compel a Gentile to live as a Jew?" -Galatians 2:14

 It's important to realize that Paul no longer sees his faith as part of Judaism (in 1:13 he says that Judaism was his former way of life).
 So yeah, why would he expect Gentiles to live as Jews who observe literally thousands of rules not found in Scripture?
-The context of this alongside his rebuke of Peter keeping Jewish law tells us that Paul does not think believers should follow Jewish law, but he's not saying that all believers shouldn't keep YHWH's commandments.
+The context of this alongside his rebuke of Peter keeping Jewish law tells us that Paul does not think believers should follow manmade law, but he's not saying that all believers shouldn't keep God's commandments.

-"Through the Torah, I died to Torah." -Galatians 2:19
+"Through the law, I died to law." -Galatians 2:19

 An easier to understand rendering of this verse would be, "Through Scripture, I died to the Levitical priesthood."
-It's significant that Paul says through Torah or through Scripture, because he can see that the change from the Levitical priesthood back to the Melchizedek is something that Scripture teaches.
+It's significant that Paul says through the law or through Scripture, because he can see that the change from the Levitical priesthood back to the Melchizedek is something that Scripture teaches.
 He says he is dead to the system of animal sacrifice because it can no longer do anything for him.

 Did the Levitical system lead to an outpouring of the Holy Spirit?
 It did not, simply because the Levitical system is the not the fullness or best of YHWH's plan for mankind.
 That is not an insult to the Levitical temple, but an admonishment that our faith shouldn't stop there.